 Fundrise is the first investment platform to create a simple, low-cost way for anyone to access real estate's historically consistent, exceptional returns.
-It allows you to invest in commercial real estate and REIT's
+It allows you to make commercial real estate investments and invest in REITs.

 - Flexible investment minimums

 - Low fees

 Did you know over 90% of today’s millionaires built their fortune with help of real estate investing?